Faroe Islands: Clothing

-Each piece is intricately hand-knitted, dyed, woven or embroidered to the specifications of the wearer.
-For example, the man's waistcoat is put together by hand in bright blue, red or black fine wool.
+Each piece is intricately hand-knitted, dyed, woven, or embroidered to the specifications of the wearer.
+For example, the man's waistcoat is put together by hand in bright blue, red, or black wool.
 The front is then intricately embroidered with colourful silk threads, often by a female relative.
 The motifs are often local Faroese flowers or herbs.
-After this, a row of Faroese-made solid silver buttons are sewn on the outfit.
+After this, a row of Faroese-made solid silver buttons is sewn on the outfit.

-Women wear embroidered silk, cotton or wool shawls and pinafores that can take months to weave or embroider with local flora and fauna.
-They are also adorned with a handwoven black and red ankle-length skirt, knitted black and red jumper, a velvet belt, and black 18th century style shoes with silver buckles.
-The outfit is held together by a row of solid silver buttons, silver chains and locally-made silver brooches and belt buckles, often fashioned with Viking style motifs.
+Women wear embroidered silk, cotton, or wool shawls and pinafores that can take months to weave or embroider with local flora and fauna.
+They are also adorned with a handwoven black and red ankle-length skirt, knitted black and red jumper, a velvet belt, and black 18th-century style shoes with silver buckles.
+The outfit is held together by a row of solid silver buttons, silver chains, and locally made silver brooches and belt buckles, often fashioned with Viking-style motifs.

 Both men's and women's national dress are extremely costly and can take many years to assemble.
-Women in the family often work together to assemble the outfits, including knitting the close-fitting jumpers, weaving and embroidering, sewing and assembling the national dress.
+Women in the family often work together to assemble the outfits, including knitting the close-fitting jumpers, weaving and embroidering, sewing, and assembling the national dress.

-This tradition binds together families, passes on traditional crafts, and reinforces the Faroese culture of traditional village life in the context of a modern society.